Program Title – Computer Engineering Technician

 Semester 4

 The course provides an introduction to the core security concepts and skills needed for the installation, troubleshooting, and monitoring of network devices to maintain the integrity, confidentiality, and availability of data and devices.
-Prerequisite: IN3084 – Cisco Networking III with a minimum passing grade level of “C” – 60%.

 This course provides a foundation of the basic information required for network operating system administration and other network administration tasks.
 The course is intended for students who want to pursue a career in information technology.
 The configuration and administration both the Windows Server 2012 and Linux Fedora operating systems is studied.
 Also, how to troubleshoot operating system issues is practiced.
 This course helps students prepare for CompTIA’s A+ certification.

-Prerequisite: IN1104 – IT Essentials I with a minimum passing grade level of “C”.
+This course will teach the students about virtualization as it combines theories and concepts with practical hands-on activities and projects that allows the student to apply the concepts learned to real world scenarios.
 This course will provide the student with a working knowledge of the leading virtualization products, including Oracle VirtualBox, VMware Workstation, Microsoft Hyper-V, and VMware vSphere.
-In addition to learning how to install and use the products, the student will learn how to apply virtualization technology to create virtual data centers that use clusters for high availability, use management software to administer multiple host systems, implement a virtual desktop environment, and leverage cloud computing to build or extend the data center and provide disaster recovery services.
+In addition to learning how to install and use the products, the student will learn how to apply virtualization technology to create virtual data centres that use clusters for high availability, use management software to administer multiple host systems, implement a virtual desktop environment, and leverage cloud computing to build or extend the data centre and provide disaster recovery services.
 By the time they finish this course the student will have a solid base in virtualization concepts and products that you can use to build your IT career.

 This course provides a hands-on introduction to web application development.
 Students will design and implement a series of projects that reflect the current trends in web applications.
 Sample projects include social media sites, shopping cart systems, and content management systems.
 Students will gain experience with web scripting languages and enabling database-driven content.